Rilzabrutinib

 Rilzabrutinib, sold under the brand name Wayrilz, is an anti-cancer medication used for the treatment of immune thrombocytopenia.
 Rilzabrutinib is a tyrosine kinase inhibitor.
 It is taken by mouth.

 Rilzabrutinib may increase the risk of serious infections (including bacterial, viral, or fungal).
 The most common side effects include diarrhea, nausea, headache, abdominal pain, and COVID-19.

 Rilzabrutinib was approved for medical use in the United States in August 2025.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Rilzabrutinib is indicated for the treatment of adults with persistent or chronic immune thrombocytopenia who have had an insufficient response to a previous treatment.

 History

 The safety and efficacy of rilzabrutinib was evaluated in a 24-week, double-blind, parallel-group study looking at durable platelet response (i.e., an increased number of platelets from baseline lasting the majority of the last twelve weeks of the treatment period).
 In this study, 202 participants were randomly assigned to either the rilzabrutinib group (133) or placebo group (69).
 During the 24-week treatment period, 31 (23%) participants in the rilzabrutinib group and no participants in placebo group achieved a sufficient and durable platelet count response, as determined by the study.